flapjs/FLAPJS-WebApp/docs/internal/why-redux.md

 Here's the result of that:

 ### Modules
-Modules should use be able to use whatever they want.
+Modules should be able to use whatever they want.
 Therefore we need a way to allow them to use Redux, Context, just singletons, or local state... (currently still figuring this out)

 ### Notifications
 Notifications should use REDUX